PacktPublishing/Jupyter-Notebook-for-Data-Science/README.md

 After you're done with the course, consider finding a practical problem to work on – that's the best way to learn.
 Here are some ideas on what to work on:

 - [Awesome Python for Social Good](https://github.com/metakermit/awesome-python-for-social-good) – a curated list of topics where you can use your data science & programming skills to help society.
+- [Code for All](https://codeforall.org/) – network of organizations advocating open data and helping developers and interested people get involved with analysing public data.
 - [Kaggle](https://www.kaggle.com/) – an online community for working on real data science projects posted by companies and NGOs with occasional competitions & prizes.
 People also help each other out by commenting on uploaded solutions and starting various discussions about data science methods.
 Jupyter Notebooks are used to perform the work.

+Some inspirational data science examples:

+- [Jake VanderPlas](http://jakevdp.github.io/) – the blog from an astronomer and data scientist very active in the Python community
+- [FiveThirtyEight](https://fivethirtyeight.com/) – a website that publishes data-driven articles on (mostly US) sports, politics & economics.
+It's a great source of inspiration of what sort of topics can be explored.
+- [Mike Bostock](https://bost.ocks.org/mike/) – data science blog with code examples from the author of [D3.js](https://d3js.org/).

 ## Credits